magento/devdocs/src/guides/v2.3/coding-standards/technical-vision/webapi.md

 1. Unlimited nesting should be supported during requests for related entities.
 (For example, get Order => Order Items => Products => Related Products)
 1. Field filtration must be performed with SQL queries.
 Do not filter on the application layer after you've fetched all possible fields.
 1. Third-party customizations must be done separately for Service Contracts and for GraphQL
-1. Classes marked as APIs SHOULD BE utilized inside GraphQL resolvers when possbile to do so without hurting the performance
+1. Classes marked as APIs should be utilized inside GraphQL resolvers when possible to do so without affecting performance
 1. For modularity purposes, GraphQL configuration must be declared in a separate module.
 For example, to expose GraphQL for the module `MyModule`, you must create the `schema.graphqls` file in the `MyModuleGraphQl` module.
 1. GraphQL is primarily designed for store-front one-page apps and mobile applications.
 It supports token and cookie authentication, as well as guest access to public queries
 1. All queries must return the 200 HTTP status code.
 If an error occurs, return the error in the response body.
 A 500 status code is allowed when an exception occurs when generating a schema, but not during requests.